Gitit-hacktoberfest/Hackoween-Hacktoberfest2021/README.md

 - Do not push spam codes (They should be proper codes and not just one liners or space fixes).
 - Please try to add extended descriptions about the code you are adding.
 - Single line commits will be closed and will be marked as spam.
+- **For DSA Code**:
+    Try to add time and space complexity to the actual code as comments.

 # How to open a pull request: